Azure/azure-quickstart-templates/101-sql-vm-new-storage/README.md

 ## Solution overview and deployed resources

-Overview Text waiting for PM's	`
+This deployment will create a SQL VM with VM and corresponding SQL VM resources.
+User specified amount of managed disks would be added for SQL Data storage and one would be added for SQL Log storage, SQL TempDb would use local SSD.
+SQL Server Authentication would use Windows Authentication

 Following resources will be created
- - A Network security group to allow RDP to VM
+ - A Network security group to allow RDP into VM
  - A Public IP address
- - A Virtual Machine with 2 Premium 1024GB Disks
+ - A Virtual Machine joined the exisiting vNet
+ - Managed Disks for Sql Data/Log
- - A Sql Virtual Machine resource
+ - A Sql Virtual Machine resource attached to the VM